Black Friday laptop buyer's guide

 Barely adequate: Intel integrated graphics

-So let’s apply some of our guidelines to a few laptops on sale today to see how they play out.
+Let’s apply some of our guidelines to a few current laptops to see how they play out.

 Barely adequate: The Lenovo IdeaPad 110S is a typical $200 range laptop.
 It comes with 2GB of RAM, a 32GB eMMC, and runs on an N-class CPU.
 It works, but just barely.

-OK: With the Acer E 15 you get a Core-class CPU and 4GB of RAM.
-For $349, this is a great deal for a basic Windows laptop.
-It’s not that portable, but gets the computing job done well.
+OK: With the Acer E 15, you get a Core-class CPU, 4GB of RAM, and a 1080p screen.
+At $349, this is a great deal for a basic Windows laptop: It’s not that portable, but gets the computing job done well.
+Drop the price to $300 and it becomes even more appealing, since you can use the savings to bump up the amount of RAM.

 Best: Okay, it’s actually a smidge over $500, but this upgraded Acer E 15 with 8GB of RAM, a Core i5, a 256GB SSD, and a GeForce 940MX is a really good buy for general use.
 The only downside is its relative bulk.